Neighborhood Outstanding Volunteer/Leadership Award

 Any resident-led, resident-controlled city neighborhood organization recognized by the RNA and Office of Neighborhood Services is eligible to apply or be nominated for these awards.
 This includes neighborhood associations, homeowner associations, neighborhood watch groups and tenant associations.

 - Nominators may nominate themselves, individuals residing in their neighborhood, individuals residing in a neighborhood different from their own for their efforts to improve the quality of living in Roanoke.

-- The project or activity must have been carried out during the current fiscal year (June 30, 2018– July 1, 2019) or current calendar year.
+- The project or activity must have been carried out during July 1 - October 31.

 - There is no limit to the number of nominations that can be submitted by any one individual or group.

 - Activities or contributions for which the person is nominated must not be performed as an element of paid employment.

 - Contributions to the neighborhood may have occurred over the course of many years but the judges will give special consideration to recent activities.

 - Nominations may include yourself, a family, family member, friend, or neighbor who makes noteworthy contributions to improve the quality of life in their neighborhood.

 - The nominee may also be an individual from a neighborhood different than where the nominator resides.

 - Complete and submit an easy Online Neighborhood Award Nomination Form.